Few days back, this advertisement appeared on my screen about coding for kids, full of exaggeration and I felt this is some kind of joke.

-Anyways, technology is continuously changing just like the law of change.
+Anyways, technology is continuously changing; just like the law of change.
 What you learn today, is outdated after few years.

-So ? what is he going to do with the certificate?
+What is he going to do with the certificate?
 Nothing.
 Starts new from scratch.

-Yes, their goal is to develop logic building in kids.
+Yes I agree, their goal is to develop logic building in kids.
 That’s good and understandable.

-Frankly speaking, by such methods only light, educational or static apps can be developed.
+Frankly speaking, by such methods, only light, educational or static apps can be developed.
 And not real world apps which can be used live with millions or billions of people all over the world.

 What investors look for in startups?